AnshikaBansal1510/AnshikaBansal1510/README.md

 ### About Me:

 **What I Build**
 Full-stack web applications and AI-driven platforms.
-Specializing in the MERN stack and integrating intelligent ML models using Scikit-Learn, LightGBM, and Langchain into user-centric products.
+Specializing in the MERN stack and integrating AI to drive user-centric solutions.

 **Technical Expertise**
 - **Frontend Development**: React.js, TailwindCSS, HTML, CSS for creating responsive and dynamic UIs.